aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ### CloudFormation Parameters
 In most cases, the default values are sufficient.
 You will need to specify a VPC and subnet to provision EC2 instance in.
-- `version` (Linux only): version and processor architecture (Intel/AMD x86_64 or [Graviton](https://aws.amazon.com/ec2/graviton/) where applicable).
+- `version` (Linux only): version and processor architecture (Intel/AMD x86_64 or [Graviton](https://aws.amazon.com/ec2/graviton/) arm64) where applicable.
 Default is latest version and arm64
 - `imageId`: [System Manager Parameter](https://aws.amazon.com/blogs/compute/using-system-manager-parameter-as-an-alias-for-ami-id/) path to AMI ID.
 For [RHEL 8/9](https://access.redhat.com/solutions/15356) and [Rocky Linux 8/9](https://rockylinux.org/cloud-images/), go to indicated web page to retrieve AMI ID for your AWS Region
 -  `instanceType`: appropriate [instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html).
 Due to memory demands of running graphical environment, 4 GB or more RAM instance types are recommended.
 If you specify a different instance type, do verify its availablity.
 Refer to [Why am I receiving the error "Your requested instance type is not supported in your requested Availability Zone" when launching an EC2 instance?](https://repost.aws/knowledge-center/ec2-instance-type-not-supported-az-error).
 You can also use AWS CLI, e.g. `aws ec2 describe-instance-type-offerings --output table --location-type availability-zone --region us-east-1 --filter "Name=instance-type,Values=g4ad.xlarge"` checks availablity of g4ad.xlarge instance type in us-east-1 Region.
 - `driverType` (Windows Server only): choose between NICE-DCV, NVIDIA GRID, NVIDIA Gaming and AMD GPU driver, or select none not to install any graphics driver.
 Default is `NICE-DCV`